wp-plugins/flyzoo/readme.txt

 = Is that a free live chat? =

-Currently we don't offer free live chat plans, anyway our plans are very affordable.
+Currently we don't offer free live chat plans, but our plans are very affordable.

-Get the best live chat features starting **as low as $1.9/month** for the yearly subscription.
+Grab your chat now, starting **as low as $1.9/month** for the yearly subscription!

-Try Flyzoo free for 14 days (no credit card required) and cancel, upgrade or downgrade your subscription at any time.
+Try it free for 14 days (no credit card required) and cancel, upgrade or downgrade your subscription at any time.

-All plans are discounted up to 33% for the yearly subscriptions!
+Save up to 33% for the yearly subscriptions!

 = I need more time for testing, can you extend my trial period? =